Ibrahim-Ahmed-Fawzy/macOS-Dell-Latitude5511-Opencore-EFI/README.md

 ### ⚡️ Performance
 CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for the Intel Core i7-10850H and is optimized for optimized performance (like on normal MacBook Pro's).
 In case you have another CPU, you must create a `CPUFriendDataProvider.kext` for your processor.
-- `CPUFriendDataProvider.kext` must be disabled before installing the macOS, then restart it after installation
+- `CPUFriendDataProvider.kext` must be disabled before installing the macOS, then enable it after installation

  ### ✍🏻 Conclusion